Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Treasurers Office accepts cash, check, cashiers check, money order, and credit cards. ***Please note there will be an enhanced access fee to use a credit or debit card.***

-A current rabies certificate, not a receipt or invoice.
+A current rabies certificate, not a receipt or invoice and proof of spay/neuter if not noted on the rabies certificate.